kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 5. Optionally, the reverse proxy can modify the request, i.e. add/remove headers, based on filter rules of the HTTPRoute.
 6. Lastly, the reverse proxy **optionally performs a TLS handshake** and forwards the request to one or more objects, i.e. Service, in the cluster based on backendRefs rules of the HTTPRoute **and the TargetRefs of the BackendTLSPolicy**.

+## Implementation-Specific Usage

+While the core design of BackendTLSPolicy focuses on the HTTPRoute -> Service use case (Extended support), implementations MAY use BackendTLSPolicy as an Implementation-Specific feature to configure TLS for any Service or other resource, regardless of whether it is referenced by a Route resource.

+This enables implementations to use BackendTLSPolicy for scenarios such as:

+* Services consumed by Gateway features (e.g., ExternalAuth filters, rate-limiting services) that expose TLS listeners
+* Infrastructure services (monitoring, logging, tracing) that the Gateway communicates with
+* Service mesh workload-to-service communication where Routes may not be defined
+* Other resource types beyond Kubernetes Service

+See [issue #4071](https://github.com/kubernetes-sigs/gateway-api/issues/4071) for the original discussion.

+### Implementation Guidance

+Implementations choosing to support Implementation-Specific usage of BackendTLSPolicy SHOULD:

+1. Clearly document which scenarios and resource types are supported beyond the Extended support level (HTTPRoute -> Service).
+2. Specify how BackendTLSPolicy is discovered and applied to backend connections in these scenarios.
+3. Report status consistently using the standard BackendTLSPolicy status conditions defined in this GEP.
+4. Respect all validation semantics defined in this GEP, including CA certificate validation, hostname validation, SNI configuration, and other TLS handshake properties.

+For service mesh implementations, document how BackendTLSPolicy integrates with mesh-specific TLS features and any interactions with automatic mTLS or other mesh transport security mechanisms.

+### Conformance

+Implementation-Specific usage is **not** subject to Gateway API conformance testing.
+Only the Extended support level (HTTPRoute → Service referenced in backendRefs) is covered by conformance tests.

 ## Future plans